 I turned back down the dead-end alleyway and went back to Pasar Baru Street.
-This is an old shopping street.
+This is an old shopping street in Jakarta.
 Shops are lined up on both sides of the fairly wide street.

 There were many shops that have shoes and clothes lined up in the shop.
 I didn't need either of these things right now.
 I continued to walk down the street, looking at the store displays with a sideways glance.
 Then I noticed an old man sitting on a chair next to a shop.
 There was a small table next to him.
 This old man was a street vendor.